syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ### Create and submit a Kratix Resource Request {#create-resource-request}

 You can now request instances of Jenkins.
-Create a file in the `promise` directory called `resource-request.yaml` with the following content:
+Create a file in the root directory called `resource-request.yaml` with the following contents:

 ```yaml jxs title="resource-request.yaml"
 apiVersion: example.promise.syntasso.io/v1